Radio Frequency EMFs

 The most important question is, at what point does biological harm occur from long-term chronic exposure to radio frequencies?
 That level appears to be below 10 uW/m2, even below 1.0 uW/m2.

-The building biology profession therefore sets safe exposure guidelines for radio frequency (and other EMF) exposure that are considerably more stringent than the safe exposure guidelines adopted by the FCC and other governmental agencies, which only take into consideration the heating, or thermal, effects of radio frequencies on human cells and tissues.
+The building biology profession therefore sets safe exposure guidelines for radio frequency (and other EMF) exposures that are considerably more stringent than the safe exposure guidelines adopted by the FCC and other governmental agencies, which only take into consideration heating, or thermal, effects of radio frequencies on human cells and tissues.

 FCC Uses only Heating (Thermal) Effects in Establishing their Radio Frequency Safety Guidelines

-In particlar, Dr. Magda Havas, a leading EMF researcher and health safety advocate in Canada, wrote an article in February 13, 2013 entitled, “Health Canada admits Safety Code 6 microwave radiation guideline is based ONLY on heating effects.”
+In particular, Dr. Magda Havas, a leading EMF researcher and health safety advocate in Canada, wrote an article in February 13, 2013 entitled, “Health Canada admits Safety Code 6 microwave radiation guideline is based ONLY on heating effects.”

 In that article, Dr. Havas writes, “Health Canada scientist, James McNamee, admitted (in a Superior Court of Quebec hearing) that the Safety Code 6 guideline for microwave radiation (which includes radiation from most of the devices we are concerned about like mobile phones, cell phone antennas, Wi-Fi, wireless toys and baby monitors, smart meters etc.) is based ONLY on preventing a heating effect!”